 Public health students, faculty, and staff volunteer for local COVID-19 response efforts

-The New River Academic Health Department, established in 2015 to strengthen the linkage between public health practice and its academic base in the New River Valley, is helping enable this collaboration and sharing of resources between the New River Health District and the veterinary college's Department of Population Health Sciences (DPHS).
+The New River Academic Health Department, established in 2015 to strengthen the linkage between public health practice and its academic base in the New River Valley, is helping enable this collaboration and sharing of resources between the New River Health District and the Virginia Tech Department of Population Health Sciences (DPHS).
 This mutually beneficial partnership is designed to enhance public health instruction, practice, research, and workforce development and to improve community health in the New River Valley.

 This year, several activities have been facilitated through the partnership to help the health district with its COVID-19 response efforts.
 Before the first case of COVID-19 appeared within the health district, a call center was established to answer COVID-19 questions from area residents.
 As coordinator of the New River Academic Health Department, Sophie Wenzel, assistant professor of practice in DPHS, organized Medical Reserve Corps (MRC)-trained public health students, along with faculty and staff, to volunteer for the call center.